Article: Opening the Doors to the Self – Spirit Involvement

 In fact, one can never really know exactly where one is or what set of imbalances one is ultimately helping to correct when one is surveying the landscape of the mind.
 As Victor Hugo once stated, “There is something which is larger than the sea, and that is the sky.
 There is something which is larger than the sky, and that is the psyche.”
 To pretend that we understand all the manifestations of the mind is ridiculous.

 Indeed, it is foolhardy to ever think one knows exactly where the client is going because the client’s experience is unknowable.
-It is unknowable because of all of the ways he has made the experience unknowable by rendering it unconscious.
+It is unknowable because of all of the ways they have made the experience unknowable by rendering it unconscious.
 It cannot be known until it is revealed through questioning in an altered state such as hypnosis.
 It is important that the questioning take place while the client is in an altered state.
 This is because the trauma, spirit possession, or other involvement almost always is processed in an altered state at its inception.
 Even if the practitioner thinks he understands the issues, the creation of connections between the issues which lead to resolution of the presenting symptoms are unique for every person.
 It would be arrogant, if not damaging, for a practitioner to make connections for the client between the trauma and the resulting behaviors.
 We have only to look at the damage perpetrated by adherents of Freud’s flawed theory of female hysteria for such an example.

 It is important to remember that continuous manifestations of multiplicity within individuals has been recorded across all ethnic and culture lines since Paleolithic times.
 This phenomenon can be most easily observed by understanding shamanic approaches to healing.
 These methods have remained largely unchanged through time and these techniques are remarkably similar across cultural and geographic boundaries.
 One of the key concepts in shamanic healing is the idea of soul parts that get separated from one another.
 This creates illness or psychic dysfunction.
 The restoration of these soul parts creates healing.
 Soul parts have different functions and hold different experiences.
 They can be viewed as multiple manifestations of personality within a single individual.

 Even normative studies conducted by the APA indicate that we are “born with the potential for multiple personalities and over the course of normal development we more or less succeed in a consolidated and integrated sense of self.”
-And “With the occurrence of severe, sustained and repetitive trauma there is a disruption of the development tasks of consolidation of self due to loss of the acquisition of the control over modulation of states, which leads to DD.”
+And “with the occurrence of severe, sustained and repetitive trauma there is a disruption of the development tasks of consolidation of self due to loss of the acquisition of the control over modulation of states, which leads to DD.”
 We must become comfortable with the possibilities contained within multiplicity in order to maintain an open mind long enough to locate the source of trauma and resolve it.

 Once the task of redeeming the self from the trauma has been accomplished, it is important to allow the individual to continue exploration of the realms of the self.
-The task is not only to help in the integration of this multiplicity into a stable platform from which to interact with the world, but to also help the individual expand his sense of self.
+The task is not only to help in the integration of this multiplicity into a stable platform from which to interact with the world, but to also help the individual expand their sense of self.
 This can happen once that stability is attained and it can include many types of experiences on many different levels.
 When we can maintain that sense of stability with as few defenses as possible to the marvelous multiplicity of life forms and expressions and experiences that we exist in, we can truly begin to understand ourselves.
 Naturally, we cannot appreciate the beauty of all the different expressions of life if we are trying to interact with them from a place where we have been crippled by trauma.
 Once we have allowed the practitioner to assist us in “cleaning psychic house” we are then free to explore the many facets of life without fear of the loss of sanity.